LiskHQ/lisk-contracts/documentation/staking-governance.md

 The mechanism for locking tokens works as follows:

 - Users can **lock** tokens for a specific locking duration (between 2 weeks and 2 years).
-After the locking duration ends, the users can redeem their tokens.
+After the locking duration ends, the users can unlock their tokens.
 - Users can **modify** their locking positions (increase amount, extend locking duration) at any time.
 - Users have the option to **pause** their locking period countdown.
 That means, the remaining locking duration remains fixed until the user decides to resume it.
-Note that this results in higher voting power and staking rewards as described below.
+Note that this results in higher voting power and staking rewards as [described below](#pausing-a-locking-position).
 - Each user may have multiple locking positions.
 - Locking positions are represented using **NFTs** for composability into DeFi and potential future uses.
 - In case a user wants to unlock earlier than the end of the locking duration, there is a **fast unlock** option.
 The fast unlock implies a penalty, i.e., an amount that is deducted from the locked LSK tokens.
 The penalty is set to `0.5 * lockedAmount *  (remainingLockingDurationInDays / maximumLockingDuration)`, where `maximumLockingDuration` is set to 2 years.
-Users can then redeem their tokens after a 3-day emergency locking period.
+Users can then unlock their tokens after a 3-day emergency locking period.
   - Confiscated tokens are immediately redirected to the staking rewards pool to be distributed over the next 14 days period on top of the guaranteed rewards.
   - Users do not have the option to cancel the fast un-stake during this 3 day window.